Search Engine Marketing for B2B Brands

 How long does it take to see results from an SEM campaign?

 You can see initial results like website traffic and impressions from a paid SEM campaign within 24 to 48 hours of its launch.
 However, achieving meaningful business outcomes, such as a consistent flow of qualified leads, typically requires 60 to 90 days.
-This period is vital for gathering performance data, testing ad variations, and refining bidding strategies to maximize your return on investment.
-True campaign profitability is built through this methodical optimization process.
+This period is important for gathering performance data, testing ad variations, and refining bidding strategies to maximize your return on investment.
+Campaign profitability is built through this methodical optimization process.

 Does search engine marketing work for manufacturing companies?